May 26: Baccalaureate Mass, Santa Catalina Upper School, Monterey, CA.

 “If you happen to come across a turtle on a table, one thing is certain.
 Someone had to place the turtle on the table.
 Since left to itself, a turtle is incapable of such a feat.”

-So it is with most of us, we are placed in a particular geography, here on a lush campus such as Santa Catalina, or on the streets of a big city or even in an arid desert.
+So it is with most of us, we are placed in a particular geography.
+Here on a lush campus such as Santa Catalina, or on the streets of a big city or in an arid desert.
 Whatever the location, if the conditions are right, individuals can survive, and together we can thrive.
 Such is your case and mine.

 Someone had to place you on this table, much like a turtle – you took your place at this particular school, and these are the people who set here who support and love you.

 They are your parents and grandparents, maybe a favorite Aunt or a friend who recommended Santa Catalina.
 Each has encouraged you along the way.
-So today, yours must be an “attitude of gratitude” for this love and support, now and in your promising future.
+Yours must be an “attitude of gratitude” for this love and support, now and in your promising future.

 Here’s a second reminder of why this day is so unique.